-Immediately prior to pricing of this offering, through a series of transactions, we will acquire all the equity interests in the Legacy Funds, Florida Sidecar Fund and Florida Sidecar Fund GP, as well as certain assets from Fund I and Fund III Parent Fund, which collectively will constitute the Legacy Portfolio.
+Immediately prior to pricing of this offering, through a series of transactions, we will acquire all the equity interests in the Legacy Funds, as well as certain assets from Fund I, Florida Sidecar Fund and Fund III Parent Fund, which collectively will constitute the Legacy Portfolio.
 The Legacy Funds are managed by affiliates of our investment adviser.
 The investments included in the Legacy Portfolio have a collective fair value of approximately \$315.6 million as of June 30, 2013, as determined by our Board of Directors based on management's internal analysis and positive assurance from a third-party independent valuation firm.
-In connection with our acquisition of the Legacy Portfolio, we will issue an aggregate of approximately 9.0 million shares of our common stock to the Legacy Investors and will assume approximately \$202.2 million of the Legacy Funds' outstanding SBA-guaranteed debentures.
-Subject to final SBA approval, after completion of the Formation Transactions, we will have two SBIC-licensed subsidiaries that intend to elect to be treated as BDCs under the 1940 Act.
+In connection with our acquisition of the Legacy Portfolio, we will issue an aggregate of approximately 9.2 million shares of our common stock to the Legacy Investors and will assume approximately \$202.2 million of the Legacy Funds' outstanding SBA-guaranteed debentures.
+Subject to SBA approval, after completion of the Formation Transactions, we will have two SBIC-licensed subsidiaries that intend to elect to be treated as BDCs under the 1940 Act.
 See "Formation Transactions."